smsabeidi/my-portfolio/README.md

 - [Contact](#contact)

 ---
 ## About
-This is the **personal website of Muhammed Salim**, built with **Django** for the backend and **React** for interactive frontend components.
-The site showcases my projects, portfolio, and professional skills in a modern, responsive, and easy-to-navigate interface.
+Hi!
+This is my **personal website**, built with **Django** for the backend and a touch of **React** for interactive frontend features.
+It’s a modern, responsive platform to showcase my **portfolio, projects, and skills** as a software developer.

+This project reflects my interest in **clean code, scalable architecture, and seamless UX**.
+It’s both a portfolio and a playground for experimenting with **modern web technologies**.

 ---